 Josh has served on the Modern Language Association’s Committee on Disability Issues in the Profession and on Temple’s Interdisciplinary Faculty Council on Disability.
-His work has been taught at many schools, among them the University of Michigan, the University of Washington, Purdue North Central, the University of Minnesota, University of Sussex, CUNY Graduate Center, Central Michigan University, National Chiao Tung University, the University of Chicago, San Diego State University, Southern Illinois University, Haverford College, and Charles University in Prague.
+His work has been taught at many schools, among them the University of Michigan, the University of Washington, Purdue North Central, the University of Minnesota, University of Sussex, the University of California Berkeley, CUNY Graduate Center, Central Michigan University, National Chiao Tung University, the University of Chicago, San Diego State University, Southern Illinois University, the University of Pennsylvania, Haverford College, and Charles University in Prague.
 His current projects include a collection of his interviews with feminist authors and Noir Recognitions, a study of identity in the 1950s novels of Jim Thompson, Patricia Highsmith, Shirley Jackson, and Philip Dick.
 He lives in Philadelphia and enjoys dining out, folksinging, classical theater, chamber music, and feline companionship.

 Please do not republish or in any way adapt the texts on this site, beyond short excerpts covered by standards of Fair Use, without the author’s written permission.
 Please give the author credit for all material cited, quoted, described, or paraphrased from material on this site.